-One week before the date chosen for the assisted suicide, Germaine, following the advice of Hélène, who wished to have a recent certificate of mental competence on hand, met with her attending physician.
-She then headed directly to the pharmacy with her prescription to pick up the lethal substance.
-Somewhat surprised at seeing the paper, the pharmacist contacted Germaine’s physician to ask for an explanation.
-Germaine’s daughter explained to us that the doctor, to help clarify the situation, told the pharmacist that the support volunteer usually looked after picking up the prescription, that he had mentioned this to Germaine, but that she had apparently misunderstood the procedure, perhaps because of her age and her diagnosis of Alzheimer’s disease.
-It is worth noting that this same physician had issued immediately beforehand a certificate attesting to Germaine’s unimpaired mental competence.

-This clarification among professionals reveals a series of discrete norms that underlie the organizational patterns of an assisted suicide, which are never truly stabilized.
 Even though the choice of time, date, and location of the assisted suicide is left up to the key players, it also depends on a set of practical considerations as to how these key players will coordinate themselves.
 This synchronization, to a greater or lesser extent successful depending on the circumstances, occurs based on the needs and interests of the different professionals involved.
-In the end, it is the result of a unique combination of normative apparatuses organizationally (the availability of certain professionals), relationally (the presence of certain family members), and socially (significant for the individuals concerned through the expression of their subjectivity): for example, associating the date of one’s death with an important event in one’s life, such as an anniversary (one’s birthday, one’s partner’s birthday, a wedding anniversary) or, as in Germaine’s case, the end of the summer, her favourite season.
-Hélène’s support involved creating the conditions for a compromise among these different normative registers or, in other words, preventing conflict from occurring, which could disrupt how the suicide assistance progressed.
+In the end, it is the result of a unique combination of normative apparatuses organizationally (the availability of certain professionals), relationally (the presence of certain family members), and socially (significant for the individuals concerned through the expression of their subjectivity): for example, associating the date of one’s death with an important event in one’s life, such as an anniversary or, as in Germaine’s case, the end of the summer, her favourite season.
+Hélène’s support involved creating the conditions for a compromise among these different normative registers or, in other words, preventing conflict from occurring, which could disrupt how the assisted suicide progressed.
 Hélène attempted to adapt, as much as procedures would allow, to the wishes of Germaine and her loved ones.

+This may be why the adjustments between different, or even opposing, normative constructions underlying the intervention and representations of the various actors mostly surface in public debates and the media, or within the structures, associations, and institutions responsible for defining the boundaries of, and procedures for, assisted suicide.
+These divisions, nonetheless, are mainly implicit in the realm of actual support, at least in the cases we had the opportunity to observe directly.
+In short, open conflicts and divided opinions over assistance in dying are mostly expressed in critiques “about” the apparatus, yet are somewhat rare “within” the apparatus.

 The day of the suicide itself, the third moment we would like to examine, gives us an opportunity to draw attention to these aspects.
-While Hélène had emphasized to family members the benefits of being present at this final moment for the sake of their own grieving, some had questioned the soundness of this norm, including Germaine’s brother, the last surviving sibling, who was very close to his sister.
-Here, the freedom to decide to end one’s life collided with the freedom for family members to decide whether or not they would attend the suicide, an issue that Hélène no longer questioned during the final preparations.
+While Hélène had emphasized to family members the benefits of being present at this final moment for the sake of their own grieving, some had questioned the soundness of this norm, regarding Germaine’s brother, the last surviving sibling, who was very close to his sister.
+Here, the freedom to decide to end one’s life collided with the freedom for family members to decide whether or not they would attend the suicide, an issue that Hélène no longer questioned at this stage of the assistance.